 - Nodes are organized into queues.
-Nodes can be shared.

 - > Each job queue differs in

 - Number of available nodes

 - Max run time

 - Max running jobs per user

-- Nodes may have special characteristics: GPU/Xeon Phi's, Large memory, etc.
+- Nodes may have special characteristics: GPU, large memory, etc.

 - > Jobs need to specify resource requirements

 - Nodes, time, queue

 - ➢ It is called a queue for a reason, but jobs don't run on a "First Come First Served" policy.

 - This will be detailed in later slides